 Existing guidance in SSAP No. 21 states that if an instrument meets the definition of a bond, but has supporting collateral, then the investment is not classified as a collateral loan.
-This concept was affirmed as part of the principles-based bond discussion, noting that such arrangements that qualify for Schedule D-1 shall not be classified as collateral loans regardless of whether there is collateral backing the investment.
+This concept was affirmed as part of the principles-based bond discussion, noting that investments that qualify for bond reporting on Schedule D-1 shall not be classified as collateral loans regardless of whether there is collateral backing the investment.

 Guidance in SSAP No. 25—Affiliates and Other Related Parties applies to all transactions, regardless of the SSAP that governs the underlying accounting and reporting.
-As such, the provisions in SSAP No. 25 that require assessment of “loans or advances (including debt, public or private)” is intended to apply to all forms of lending from a reporting entity to a related party.
+As such, the provisions in SSAP No. 25 that require assessment of “loans or advances (including debt, public or private)” are intended to apply to all forms of lending from a reporting entity to a related party.
 As such, this guidance applies regardless of the naming convention of the agreement (e.g., loan, bond, note, obligation, etc.).
-Structures reported on Schedule D-1 that reflect related party transactions shall only be admitted if the requirements in SSAP No. 25 are met.
+Investments reported as bonds on Schedule D-1 that reflect related party transactions shall only be admitted if the requirements in SSAP No. 25 are met.
 In addition to having a specific due date and written agreements, these requirements include specific assessments based on whether the arrangement is with a parent or principal owner or to other related parties.

 After determining whether a structure represents a security, the next component for the principle-based bond definition is assessing whether the security represents a creditor relationship.
 Although the reference to a “creditor relationship” may seem very similar to prior guidance in SSAP No. 26, that prior guidance did not explicitly detail the intended meaning of a “creditor relationship” but simply identified that such structures have a fixed schedule for one or more future payments.
 This prior guidance resulted with interpretations that structures qualified as “bonds” strictly on legal form.
-With the focus of the principles-based definition, it is explicit that the assessment of a whether a security represents a creditor relationship requires consideration of the substance, rather just the legal form, along with consideration of other investments owned in the investee and other contractual arrangements.
+With the focus of the principles-based definition, it is explicit that the assessment of a whether a security represents a creditor relationship requires consideration of the substance, rather than just the legal form, along with consideration of other investments owned in the investee and other contractual arrangements.

-Original regulator concerns with the current guidance and reporting were in part due to the identification of investments with underlying equity interests that were structured to resemble bond instruments.
-This discussion identified that there is a significant incentive for insurers to characterize equity exposures, which would traditionally be captured on Schedule BA, as bonds due to the favorable capital treatment.
-Transferring or acquiring them as debt issued by an SPV (such as through a collateralized fund obligation (CFO) type structure) is a mechanism to reclassify these equity instruments and characterize them as bonds.
-The lack of current safeguards in existing SSAPs also provides significant opportunity for these reclassifications.
+Original regulator concerns with the historical guidance and reporting were in part due to the identification of investments with underlying equity interests that were structured to resemble bond instruments.
+Discussions that occurred as part of the principles-based bond project identified that there is a significant incentive for insurers to characterize equity exposures, which would traditionally be captured on Schedule BA, as bonds due to the favorable capital treatment.
+Transferring or acquiring them as debt issued by an SPV (such as through a collateralized fund obligation (CFO) structure) is a mechanism to reclassify these equity instruments and characterize them as bonds.
+These discussions noted that the lack of historical safeguards in existing SSAPs also provides significant opportunity for these reclassifications.